 Analysis / Bias

-Under the Constitution 101 tab they provide educational information regarding the Tenth Amendment and clauses, that in their opinion supports states rights.
+Under the Constitution 101 tab, they provide educational information regarding the Tenth Amendment and clauses that, in their opinion, support states’ rights.
 One of the primary defenses used by Tenthers is Nullification, which the Tenth Amendment Center cites frequently.
-Nullification, is a legal theory that a state has the right to nullify, or invalidate, any federal law which that state has deemed unconstitutional with respect to the United States Constitution (as opposed to the state’s own constitution).
+Nullification is a legal theory that a state has the right to nullify or invalidate any federal law which that state has deemed unconstitutional with respect to the United States Constitution (as opposed to the state’s own constitution).
 The theory of nullification has never been legally upheld by federal courts.
 While this may sound similar to Libertarianism, it is not.
 For example, a Libertarian is opposed to federal and state restrictions on such things as drug use, whereas a Tenther would only be concerned with restrictions placed by the Federal Government and not the state.
 Therefore, they would be fine if the state imposed this restriction.

-The Tenth Amendment Center has received criticism from the Southern Poverty Law Center due to their anti-Government ideology, which historically has been used as an argument to support segregation and slavery.
-The left leaning Daily Beast has said of the Tenther movement, “They hate Lincoln, the New Deal, and desegregation.
+The Tenth Amendment Center has received criticism from the Southern Poverty Law Center due to its anti-Government ideology, which historically has been used as an argument to support segregation and slavery.
+The left-leaning Daily Beast has said of the Tenther movement, “They hate Lincoln, the New Deal, and desegregation.
 They love Jefferson Davis, secession, and nullification.”

-Overall, we rate the Tenth Amendment Center Far Right biased based on extreme editorial positions as it relates to states rights.
-We also rate them Mixed for factual reporting due to the use of strong appeals for emotion in wording, which may mislead the reader, as well as a lack transparency regarding donors.
-(D. Van Zandt 9/12/2019)
+Overall, we rate the Tenth Amendment Center Far-Right biased based on extreme editorial positions relating to states’ rights.
+We also rate them Mixed for factual reporting due to the use of strong appeals for emotion in wording, which may mislead the reader, as well as lack of transparency regarding donors.
+(D. Van Zandt 9/12/2019) Updated (09/28/2022)